Htaung/JMeter/README.md

 requests.
 This is sometimes known as the think time in test scripts In JMeter, the ways to achieve these pauses are through timers.
 JMeter comes with a wealth of timers to achieve this purpose.

+<h4> Manageing HTTP Session </h4>
+For instance, a user called Joe could be given admin privileges while Susan is only given user privileges.
+Whatever the case, JMeter has a way to maintain HTTP user sessions for your test scripts.